All policies have been approved by the Board of Trustees

 - Failure to use Internet workstations in accordance with Johnson Public Library policy and procedures may result in the revocation of Internet use privileges.

-NJSA 9:6-8.21 prohibits parents from endangering the welfare of their children.
+NJSA9:6-8.21 prohibits parents from endangering the welfare of children.
 NJSA 30:5B-1 prohibits the library from functioning as a child care center unless licensed by the State of New Jersey.

-- Children 8 and under must be accompanied by a caregiver age 16 or older chosen by the parent.
+- Children age 8 and under must be accompanied by a caregiver chosen by the parent.

-- Children 9 – 12 may be left in the library without an adult for a reasonable period of time, but parents will be responsible for their behavior and will be contacted if necessary.
+- Children ages 9-12 may be left in the library without an adult for a reasonable period of time, but parents will be responsible for their behavior and will be contacted if necessary.
 (Reasonable period of time may vary with a child’s maturity, but generally one to two hours is an acceptable period of time.)

-- Parents, or an appropriate caregiver, are required to be at the library fifteen (15) minutes before closing to pick up their children.
-The minors must leave the library promptly at closing time.
-At closing, if unattended children are still in the building, police will be called to take custody of the children.
+- Parents are required to be at the library fifteen (15) minutes before closing to pick up their children.
+At closing, if unattended children are still in the building, police will be called to take custody of the child.

 PARENTS ARE RESPONSIBLE FOR THE BEHAVIOR OF THEIR CHILDREN IN OR ABOUT THE LIBRARY AND SHALL BE HELD LIABLE FOR ANY DAMAGE THEY CAUSE.